Metallo: John Corben

+After John Byrne rewrote Superman's origins in the 1986 miniseries The Man of Steel, Metallo was given an altered backstory.
+In this version, Corben is inspired to battle Superman because Vale believes him to be an invader.

 Despite ignoring Vale's commands, Metallo came into conflict with Superman on various occasions, largely due to his continued activities as a petty thug.
 Metallo later lost his kryptonite heart to Lex Luthor, though back-up life support systems allowed him to reactivate himself and escape.
 He remained a thorn in Superman's side and was powerful enough to cripple the Doom Patrol.
-Still, the Indian-born hero who called herself Celsius did blow him apart with her thermal powers.
-Metallo later received a major upgrade via an unholy bargain with the demon Neron.
+Metallo later received a major upgrade via a bargain with the demon Neron.
 As a result, Metallo could morph his body into any mechanical shape he could imagine (such as turning his hands into guns or "growing" a jet pack from his back) and project his consciousness into any technological or metallic device.
 He could also grow to monstrous size.
 During one battle, his gigantic fists were separated and later turned into housing by other superheroes.
 In another incident, Metallo was rendered more insane by the Joker and used his height to destroy an elevated train of commuters.

 As Superman and others learned on various occasions, the most effective way to neutralize Metallo was to remove his (largely invulnerable) head and isolate it from other metallic items.

 In Superman/Batman #2 (November 2003), Lex Luthor fabricated evidence implicating John Corben as the criminal who shot and killed Thomas Wayne and Martha Wayne instead of Joe Chill.

 Superman: Secret Origin

-In the 2009–10 miniseries Superman: Secret Origin, (which retells the origins of Superman and his supporting cast), Metallo is Sgt.
+In the 2009–10 miniseries Superman: Secret Origin, which retells the origins of Superman and his supporting cast, Metallo is Sgt.
 John Corben and serves under Lois Lane's father, General Sam Lane.
 General Lane is trying to push his daughter, Lois into a relationship with Corben.
 Though they had one date, she does not return his feelings for her.
-Corben is next seen signing up for a military option to neutralize Superman (ostensibly with the help of a powersuit built by LexCorp).
-However, in his first encounter with Superman, a stray bullet hit the Kryptonite rock inside the suit, leading to a disastrous energy cascade within the battlesuit which almost killed Corben.
-Through the efforts of Lex Luthor and a crack team of scientists, Corben survived, part-man, part-machine, with the Kryptonite rock functioning as his new heart.
-Driven by a hatred for this alien invader, he became the villain known as Metallo.
-Metallo, now wearing a green, orange and red armor, subsequently attacked Superman again in a rampage which endangered not only the citizens of Metropolis, but his own fellow soldiers.
+Corben is next seen signing up for a military option to neutralize Superman (ostensibly with the help of a power suit built by LexCorp).
+However, in his first encounter with Superman, a stray bullet hits the kryptonite rock inside the suit, generating a cascade of energy that nearly kills Corben.
+Through the efforts of Lex Luthor and a crack team of scientists, Corben survives as a cyborg, with the kryptonite functioning as his heart.
+Driven by a hatred for Superman, he became the villain known as Metallo.
+Metallo, now wearing a green, orange and red armor, attacks Superman again in a rampage which endangered not only the citizens of Metropolis, but his own fellow soldiers.
 He was defeated by Superman once more.